Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Steering Effects of Value Vectors

+\textbf{Value Vectors.} Our grid search reveals that both intrinsic and prompted vectors show strong steerability in middle layers, and steering effects increase linearly with intervention strength (Figure~\ref{fig:pvq_grid_search}).
+Extending this to our main benchmarks (Table~\ref{tab:pvq-multilingual-qwen7b-combined}, Figure~\ref{fig:situational_dillema_main}, and Figure~\ref{fig:value_portrait}), we find that both vectors consistently induce value expressions, with slightly higher steerability for prompted vectors.
+While effectiveness varies across specific value dimensions (likely due to baseline constraints, see analysis on \S~\ref{appendix:steering_experiments_baseline_analysis}), the overall results demonstrate the causal efficacy of our value vectors across diverse datasets and response formats, ranging from multiple-choice questions (PVQ) to free-form generation.

-To further disentangle the two vectors, we steer on their unique components, where one direction is ablated from the other (Section \ref{para:orthogonal}).
-Steering with intrinsic-orthogonal components often results in sharply reduced or negligible effects, while prompted-orthogonal components retain much of their steerability—even after substantial norm removal (32–73\%).
-This suggests that prompted value vectors encode additional, non-collinear information, likely accounting for their greater steerability.
-We further analyze these mechanisms in Sections~\ref{sec:intrinsic} and~\ref{sec:prompted}.
+Finally, we steer with the orthogonalized directions defined in \S~\ref{sec:disentangling} to test whether each value vector (intrinsic or prompted) retains causal effect after the other vector has been orthogonalized.
+Steering with intrinsic-orthogonal components often results in reduced or negligible effects, while prompted-orthogonal components retain much of their steerability even after substantial norm removal (32--73\%).
+This suggests that prompted value vectors encode additional non-collinear information, likely accounting for their greater steerability.
+We will discuss this in detail in \S~\ref{sec:intrinsic}--\ref{sec:prompted}.